 One of the key problems is the activist role the state continues to play in the wholesale market, especially in its clear disregard for the Commission’s order to establish an independent California ISO.
 Unless and until the Commission enforces its earlier order to find a fair and impartial Board of Directors, there can be no Settlement.
 The Commission found in earlier orders a multitude of structural problems inherent in the current system and rules.
 California has largely ignored the structural fixes ordered by the Commission.
 Enron has offered comment after comment about how to repair the California ISO so that a competitive market results.
 The Commission must enforce the market structure changes already ordered.
 There is no longer time for delay.
 The earlier notion of “cooperative federalism” has long ceased to work.
 Instead, the structure in California needs to be changed . . . and this Commission must find the courage to do it.
+If this Commission continues to buy the argument of California’s politicians that this is someone else’s fault, the real victims – the California consumers – will continue to suffer.
+Now is not the time for political expediency; now is the time for real solutions.

 3c.
 Any Settlement must provide for payments of amounts owed to Suppliers by California.

-California is amazing in its chutzpah.
-While owing Suppliers multiple billions of dollars, it claims $8.9 billion in refunds based on a hypothetical analysis.
+California’s politicians have been remarkably successful in redirecting blame.
+While owing Suppliers multiple billions of dollars, California’s politicians claim $8.9 billion in refunds based on a hypothetical analysis of what prices would have been if they had not built a deeply flawed market structure in the first place.
 First, if a Settlement is to be reached, California must make payment of all outstanding amounts owed.
 Any account receivable held against any California Utility by parties to this Settlement must be included in the resolution.
 In addition, if refunds are provided, all buyers from the California ISO and CalPX markets must be provided with their rightful refunds.
 California assumes that it is the sole buyer, but that is far from the truth.
 In many months during the lawful refund period, Enron was a net buyer primarily related to our obligations as an ESP.
 During this timeframe, Enron continued to honor all of its retail financial obligations to its customers.
 Enron paid the “high” prices without asking this Commission for a refund.
-Enron is entitled to refunds under any refund model, including the California ISO’s methodology.
+Enron is entitled to refunds under any refund model, including the California ISO’s methodology [this argument needs to be recast: we have to stick to the point that refunds are not due in the absence of specific findings of illegal conduct by individual participants.
+We should make the point that under California’s flawed analysis we are entitled to refunds – and state the amount – but we should continue to insist that it is flawed].

+3d.
+The rate Caps Imposed by the Commission Must be Reexamined.

+There is already evidence that the Commission’s concessions to calls for rate caps are producing the very problems many predicted.
+Already, press reports show that price caps are merely creating shortages and exporting California’s problems outside of its borders [cite SF Chron article Miyung forwarded on Friday].
+Western utilities who relied on power sales in wholesale markets to keep rates to their customers low will now have to consider rate increases.
+The unintended, but completely predictable, consequences of decisions based on political expediency rather than facts and sound economic policy will now haunt the entire West.
+It’s long past time to stop playing politics; it’s time to start solving problems.